-In addition, vitamin C is shown to assist with wound healing so this may potentially benefit the appearance of acne wounds, however this requires further investigation.(6)
+In addition, vitamin C may assist with wound healing.
+So this may potentially benefit the appearance of acne wounds, however this requires further investigation.(6)

-There are several treatments available to treat acne which can be discussed with your pharmacist or GP, many of which have been backed by science to demonstrate their effectiveness.
+There are several treatments available to treat acne which can be discussed with your pharmacist or GP..

 Whilst vitamin C is beneficial for many aspects of our health, there is not enough evidence to suggest that oral intake of vitamin C is an effective treatment for acne.
 However, vitamin C is an essential part of our diet so it is definitely recommended for maintaining overall health.

-Fruits and vegetables are the best natural sources of vitamin C. Citrus fruits and strawberries, tomatoes and cruciferous vegetables are some of the highest sources of this powerful antioxidant.(5)
+Fruits and vegetables are the best natural sources of vitamin C. Citrus fruits and strawberries, tomatoes and cruciferous vegetables are some of the highest sources of this powerful antioxidant.(9)

 Vitamin C is also an incredible nutrient to combine with iron found in plant-foods in order to increase iron absorption!
-Given that iron found in plants is less efficiently absorbed than iron found in animal products, a little help from vitamin C can boost how much our bodies absorb.
+Given that we absorb iron from plants less efficiently than iron from animal products, a little help from vitamin C can boost how much our bodies absorb.